suurjaak/grepros/README.md

 (same package and name but different message type definition), table/view name becomes "name (MD5 hash of type definition)".

-Specifying `--write-format postgres` is not required if the parameter uses the Postgres URI scheme `postgresql://`.
+Specifying `format=postgres` is not required if the parameter uses the Postgres URI scheme `postgresql://`.

 Parameter `--write` can also use the Postgres keyword=value format,